angular/angular-cli/docs/documentation/serve.md

 ## Overview
 `ng serve` builds the application and starts a web server

-All the build Options are available in serve below are the additional options.
+All the build Options are available in serve, below are the additional options.

 ## Options
 `--host` (`-H`) Listens only on localhost by default.